 At PGPS, we teach RSE through different aspects of the curriculum from Early Years through to Year 6.
-The main RSE teaching is in our personal, social and health education (PSHE) curriculum, which is predominantly delivered through our timetabled 'castle' sessions.
-Our castle sessions are a carefully planned blend of mixed age and age specific sessions.
-We also teach RSE through other subject areas (e.g. science, PE, RE, Citizenship and SEAL), where we feel that they contribute significantly to a child's knowledge and understanding of his or her own body, and how it is changing and developing.
+We also teach RSE through other subject areas (e.g. science, PE, PSHE), where we feel that they contribute significantly to a child's knowledge and understanding of his or her own body, and how it is changing and developing.